Looking for fun things to do in Toowoomba today?

 Cowboy Up Horse Riding

-Giddy Up!
-Well now – THIS is a fun thing to do in Toowoomba!
+Giddy up!
+Well now, this is a fun thing to do in Toowoomba!
 Experience horseback riding at its best.
 Meander down local trails through working cattle property whilst you soak up the picturesque farmland and mountainous surroundings.
-Be sure to keep an eye open for wild deer, the menagerie of birdlife and wallabies.
+Be sure to keep an eye open for wild deer, the menagerie of bird life and wallabies.
 Just grab your hat and enjoy the feel of your western saddle as you ride into the sunset.
+We took the kids to do this and I can hand on heart say it was one of my favourite things to do Toowoomba.

 Website: Cowboy Up Horse Riding